Program / Workshops

 Practice Based Learning in CRRT: The Science and the Art

 This workshop is designed to provide participants with the knowledge and understanding for the effective utilization of CRRT to manage critically ill patients.
-Session 1 on Sunday focuses on the fundamentals of CRRT including the components, operational characteristics and characteristics, solute and fluid management and monitoring.
-Session 2 on Monday will utilize case-based discussions and interactive sessions to illustrate the underlying concepts for application of CRRT in different situations.
+Session 1 on Saturday focuses on the fundamentals of CRRT including the components, operational characteristics and characteristics, solute and fluid management and monitoring.
+Session 2 on Sunday will utilize case-based discussions and interactive sessions to illustrate the underlying concepts for application of CRRT in different situations.
 Delegates will participate in group exercises to apply their learning for the management of complex cases.
 At the end of this workshop participants will have an improved understanding of how to utilize CRRT for optimizing renal support.
 A quiz will be administered pre-and post- course for assessment.

 Learning Objectives: